RockefellerArchiveCenter/docs-guide/add-content.md

 ### Readme

 Every GitHub repository requires a `README.md` file that includes information about what is in the repo, how to access and use the content, and defines documentation authorship.
-The README should be formatted in Markdown and include a link to docs.rockarch.org.
+The README is formatted in Markdown and include a link to docs.rockarch.org.

 ### License